Ohio county says jump in cases coming from nursing home - WHIZ News

 STATE CASES

-Nearly 14,700 cases of the virus have been reported statewide, including 656 deaths and nearly 3,000 hospitalizations, according to figures released Thursday.
+More than 15,100 cases of the virus have been reported statewide, including 690 deaths and more than 3,000 hospitalizations, according to figures released Friday.

+DeWine announced a plan to significantly boost daily testing in Ohio—currently at around 3,700 a day—thanks to recent approval for reagent use and a new partnership to manufacturer up to 1 million cotton swabs.
+The effort will push testing in Ohio to 15,000 a day by May 6, 18,800 a day by May 13 and 22,000 a day by May 27.

+The governor said this will allow a dramatic increase of testing in places like nursing homes and homeless shelters and permit Ohio to determine that workers in essential manufacturing facilities and grocery employees “are healthy and not spreading the disease.”

 For most people, the virus causes mild or moderate symptoms that clear up within weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.